 GOVERNMENT-WIDE FINANCIAL STATEMENTS (CONTINUED)

-A closer examination reveals that Net Position between the years increased by \$64,356.
-This increase is caused by an increase to capital assets, offset by an increase to total liabilities, due to the implementation of Governmental Accounting Standards Board No. 87, as discussed further in Notes 1 and 5, and changes in the pension and OPEB liabilities.
+A closer examination reveals that Net Position between the years decreased by \$265,882.
+This decrease is caused primarily by an increase in the net pension liability.

 A summary of the government-wide Statement of Activities follows: